 RIZE Massachusetts Foundation (RIZE) is taking steps to ensure ongoing operations during the COVID-19 pandemic.

 According to experts, COVID-19 could hit people with opioid use disorder (OUD) particularly hard.
-Risks for people with addiction include decreased access to health care, housing insecurity, and involvement with the criminal justice system.
-It will only intensify, especially as the duration of the pandemic lengthens.
-Issues include the fact that people on medication treatment really can’t practice social distancing – especially those on methadone; difficulties in gaining access to sterile injection supplies, naloxone, treatment, or even the actual drug supply; and the very real risks for people experiencing homelessness and what will happen if COVID-19 transmission starts in shelters or among street-involved groups.
+Risks for people with addiction include decreased access to health care, housing insecurity, inability to practice social distancing, challenges in accessing harm reduction or treatment services, and harm caused by involvement with the criminal justice system.
+These risks are likely to only intensify, especially as the duration of the pandemic lengthens.
+Ensuring that people who use drugs and people with addiction are able to access sterile injection equipment, naloxone, and medications like methadone and buprenorphine is crucial at this time; thankfully SAMHSA and the Mass.
+Bureau of Substance Addiction Services have recently released guidance on regulation changes for methadone treatment.
+In addition, ongoing efforts to address the very real risks for people experiencing homelessness and preparations for what will happen if COVID-19 transmission starts in shelters or among street-involved groups are essential.

 Hospitals and clinics across the Commonwealth are already under strain.
 They are rapidly adjusting their standard operating procedures to face the evolving pandemic.
 Non-clinical spaces are being repurposed to see patients, and staff will be called upon to serve roles they were not hired for to fill workforce shortages.